TanmayKQ/Task-Management-App/README.md

 2. **Password Requirements**: Using Supabase default password requirements (minimum 6 characters).
 Can be customized in Supabase Auth settings.

-3. **Time Zone**: Due dates are stored as DATE type without time.
-All times are handled in the user's local timezone.

-4. **No Pagination**: Current implementation loads all tasks.
+3. **No Pagination**: Current implementation loads all tasks.
 For production with 1000+ tasks per user, implement pagination.

-5. **No Real-time Updates**: Tasks update on page refresh or after mutations.
+4. **No Real-time Updates**: Tasks update on page refresh or after mutations.
 Supabase Realtime can be added for live updates.

-6. **Single User Sessions**: One session per user.
+5. **Single User Sessions**: One session per user.
 Supabase supports multiple sessions if needed.

-7. **Error Handling**: Errors are displayed to users.
+6. **Error Handling**: Errors are displayed to users.
 In production, consider logging errors to a service like Sentry.

-8. **No Task Sharing**: Tasks are private to each user.
+7. **No Task Sharing**: Tasks are private to each user.
 Sharing would require additional tables and RLS policies.

-## Code Quality

-- ✅ TypeScript strict mode enabled
-- ✅ No `any` types used
-- ✅ Proper error handling with try-catch
-- ✅ Clean async/await patterns
-- ✅ Descriptive function and variable names
-- ✅ No linters configured (as per requirements)
-- ✅ No TODOs or incomplete features
-- ✅ All features fully implemented

 ## Future Enhancements for Scale